Attosecond quantum optical interferometry: DISCUSSION

-The approach for quantum state engineering developed here, opens up exciting prospects for future studies, particularly in the context of entangled driving fields~\cite{iskhakov_polarization-entangled_2012}.~In such cases, the quantum correlations in the driving field restricts the applicability of the classical limits, which would otherwise obscure their intrinsic non-classical features.~Our findings therefore motivate the exploration of whether and how quantum correlations in the driving field can be transferred to the emitted harmonics~\footnote{J.~Rivera-Dean \emph{et al}, In preparation (2025)}, potentially enabling the generation of multimode entangled states of light in the XUV regime.
+The approach for engineering the photon statistics and phase-space properties of the emitted light developed in this work, opens up exciting prospects for future studies, particularly in the context of entangled driving fields~\cite{iskhakov_polarization-entangled_2012}.~In such cases, the quantum correlations in the driving field restricts the applicability of the classical limits, which would otherwise obscure their intrinsic non-classical features.~Our findings therefore motivate the exploration of whether and how quantum correlations in the driving field can be transferred to the emitted harmonics, potentially enabling the generation of multimode entangled states of light in the XUV regime.

+A central question in this context is whether AQI and AQT can faithfully preserve and quantify genuine non-classical properties of the emitted radiation under conditions in which such features cannot be neglected, for instance beyond the low-depletion regime~\cite{stammer2024entanglement}, or in the presence of intrinsic material correlations within the generating medium~\cite{theidel2024evidence,lange2024electron}.~In particular, given that violations of the CSI have been identified even for classically driven configurations~\cite{theidel2024evidence}, it remains to be understood whether additional correlations introduced by strongly squeezed or entangled driving fields would enhance such violations or instead redistribute and possibly dilute them.

+Looking ahead to practical implementations, ultrafast physics has long demonstrated attosecond precision in the spectroscopy of a wide range of materials~\cite{marangos_development_2016,ghimire_high-harmonic_2019,zong_emerging_2023}.
+In parallel, the use of quantum light has emerged as a powerful route toward enhanced resolution and selective manipulation in spectroscopic protocols~\cite{schlawin_pump-probe_2016,dorfman_nonlinear_2016,mukamel_roadmap_2020}, offering control parameters that are fundamentally complementary to those available in attosecond strong-field techniques.
+Given the intrinsically pump-probe nature of many ultrafast spectroscopies, AQI may provide a natural interface between these two domains, enabling the development of extreme quantum optics spectroscopy schemes in which attosecond temporal resolution is combined with genuinely non-classical light sources.

 \onecolumngrid